Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Zakharova_Elena, Shutterstock

 Keep an eye on your pet and try to notice if they’re only peeing in the house when they’re overly excited about something.
-Unfortunately, this often happens with some breeds of dogs, especially when they’re puppies and don’t have full control of their bladders yet.
+Unfortunately, this often happens with many dogs, especially when they’re puppies and don’t have full control of their bladders yet.

 Final Thoughts